Seedockh/myS3/README.md

 sudo docker-compose up --build
 ```

-  `Note : Tests suite will run during the build so you can check if everything is alright and well covered.`
+  `Note-1 : Tests suite will run during the build so you can check if everything is alright and well covered.
+If it fails to run, check if no previous container would still be running with docker-compose down.`
+  `Note-2 : Docker was struggling to find his way in build folders, so it will run the dev script for the VueJS Client, which is without Server-Side-Rendering.`

 Then both server & client will be accessible :
   - Server on http://localhost:1337